Celery Growing Guide

 Soil and Fertilizing

 Celery requires a rich, fertile soil, high in organic matter, and a minimum soil temperature of 60° Fahrenheit.
 The pH should between 6.0 and 6.8.
 It can tolerate damp soil, as it was originally a wetland plant.
-It is best to have your soil tested before planting, so you know what nutrients and pH adjustments may be needed.
-For a thorough test, consult your local extension office.
+It's best to have your soil tested before planting, to find out what nutrients and pH levels are needed for your plants.
+For a thorough soil test, visit an Agricultural Experiment Station in your area (scientific research center) or consult your local county extension agent (also known as a Land Grant University).

 Use a clean organic mulch to suppress weeds and retain moisture in the soil, as celery doesn't manage heat well, and its small root system can't compete with weeds.